Monday, December 30, 2024

 Went back to Bellum and BBQ something.
 I forgot what it was.

-The next morning, the boat swung, and I was close to another boat, so I decided to move closer to the Municipal dock, near Wally.
+The next morning, the boat swung, and I was close to another ship, so I decided to move closer to the Municipal dock, near Wally.